co-cart/co-cart/plugins/cocart/readme.txt

 * Override the price for simple or variable products added to cart.
 * Load a cart in session via the web.
 (Useful if you don't have a headless checkout and want to use the native checkout.)
 * Supports guest customers.
-* Supports basic authentication including the use of email as the username.
+* Supports basic authentication including the use of email or phone number as the username.
 * Support [authentication via WooCommerce's method](https://cocart.dev/authenticating-with-woocommerce-heres-how-you-can-do-it/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart).
 * Supports multi-site network.
 * Does **NOT Cache** the CART API so responses are **fresh** every time.